[Note: This post was originally published in 2018, but updated with current statistics and ideas to reflect the landscape of real estate in 2023.]

 Open houses, listing presentations, sales negotiations, team meetings and prospecting are just a few of the aspects agents must master.
 Encourage women in your organization to learn all aspects of real estate by assigning diverse tasks.
 Regular coaching and assessment will help you determine which assignments will push your employees to grow and develop.

-Team leaders, management, and CEOs should strive to be informed so they can empower female members of their organization to succeed.
+Team leaders, management, and CEOs should strive to be informed so they can empower female members of their organizations to succeed.